Pylons/pyramid_cookbook/single_file_tasks/single_file_tasks.rst

         /static
         /templates

-Note that the ``tasks`` directory will not be used as a Python package, it'll just serve as a container in which we can put our project.
+Note that the ``tasks`` directory will not be used as a Python package; it will just serve as a container in which we can put our project.

-Step 2 - Application Setup
+Step 2 - Application setup
 --------------------------

 To begin our application, start by adding a Python source file named